Sally Hawkins: 2000s

 She has also lent her voice to numerous radio series such as Concrete Cow, on which she also was a writer, Ed Reardon's Week, War with the Newts, and Think the Unthinkable.

 In 2006, Hawkins returned to the stage, appearing at the Royal Court Theatre in Jez Butterworth's The Winterling.
-During 2006, she also made uncredited appearances in Richard Ayoade's Man to Man with Dean Learner where she played various uncredited roles in various deleted scenes included on the series DVD.
+During 2006, she also made uncredited appearances in Richard Ayoade's Man to Man with Dean Learner where she played various roles in various deleted scenes included on the series DVD.
 She was later directed by Ayoade in two of his films, The Double (2013), and Submarine (2010).
 In 2007, she played Anne Elliot in the television film of Jane Austen's Persuasion.
 Her performance was well received by critics and was awarded a Golden Nymph.
 She also starred alongside Colin Farrell and Ewan McGregor in the Woody Allen film Cassandra's Dream (2007).

 In 2008, Hawkins had her breakthrough when reunited with Leigh for a third time in the 2008 comedy-drama film Happy-Go-Lucky (2008), portraying Poppy Cross, a kindhearted primary school teacher.
 Roger Ebert gave the film four out of four stars, praising its humor and depth and Hawkins's acting, stating "[Sally Hawkins] is a joy to behold."
 Peter Bradshaw wrote in The Guardian that "Sally Hawkins plays [Poppy] superbly", while Tom Long of The Detroit News dubbed her performance "Oscar-worthy".
 Her performance received many accolades, including winning a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy and Silver Bear for Best Actress.